ORNL-Fusion/GITR/README.md

 > cmake -S /path/to/GITR -B /path/to/build -D*option_name*

 If you get an error that reads: `Compiler requires the CUDA toolkit.
-Please set the CUDAToolkit_ROOT variable." use the option flag `-DGITR_USE_CUDA=0`
+Please set the CUDAToolkit_ROOT variable.` use the option flag `-DGITR_USE_CUDA=0`

 Alternatively: